-UK-based OBP Motorsports are one of the highest-regarded brands in motorsport, and commonly found in competitive drift cars which vouch for their quality.
+UK-based OBP Motorsports are one of the highest-regarded brands in motorsport, and commonly found in competitive drift cars which vouch for their reputation.

-The quality of this product and fantastic price, along with vast amounts of customization, has undoubtedly earned itself some praise as it deservedly conquers the top spot.
+The exceptional quality of this product and fantastic price has unsurprisingly earned praise as it deservedly conquers the top spot.

 350Z LS Swap